0satoken/kappaTNG/README.md

 ## Copyright
 Copyright 2020 Ken Osato, Jia Liu, and Zoltán Haiman.

 This software is made available under MIT License.
-Please `LICENSE` file for details.
+Please see `LICENSE` file for details.